armhold/gochallenge3/README.md

 # gochallenge3

-my entry in the Go Challenge 3 contest
+This is my entry for the Go Challenge 3 contest:

+- create a program that creates mosaics (images pieced together from many smaller images)
+- create program for searching an image database (Instagram)
+- combine them to produce a webapp